Rothfive/Tortoise_cloud/Training.md

 	- personally untested, but has been done
 * teaching it an entire new language, like Japanese
 	- personally tested on a dataset size of 14920 audio clips from a gacha I haven't played in ages, Japanese is replicated pretty decently
+* re-finetuning a finetuned model
+	- for example, taking a finetuned language model, and making it specific for a character

 If any of the above is of interest, then you're on the right track.